Post-Mortem Appearances of Jesus

 Saul who later became Paul was an enemy of Christians and participated in their murder (1 Tim 1:13; Acts 7:58, 22:6-21; Gal 1:11-24).
 It is hard to believe that either James or Paul would sincerely claim that Jesus has appeared to them bodily unless that is what actually happened.

 The post-mortem Resurrection appearances of Jesus is the second fact on which a majority of scholars and historians agree.
-We are confident from a historical perspective that several people, from various walks of life, had an encounter with Jesus after his death.
+We are confident from a historical perspective that several people, from various walks of life, had an encounter with the risen Jesus (bodily) after his death.

 We gather these facts from multiple historically reliable accounts, but at this point, we have not attempted to explain the evidence, right now we are still collecting it.
 The next post will cover our third historical fact: the sudden and surprising birth of Christianity.

 The resurrection appearances of Jesus Christ on the third day